Kentucky’s vast expanses of forested terrain make it one of the best

 Dean Henson, with Kentucky State Parks, notes that many variables

 contribute to the degree of foliage color in any given fall season.

 “The greater the frequency of crisp, sunny days with no evening frost,

 the more brilliant our colors,” notes Henson, an expert on foliage

 stages in southeastern Kentucky.
 “For those seasons when the fickle mix

 of environmental factors is just right, waiting eyes are rewarded with a

 beaming display of color.”

-The color changes usually begin as early as September in the higher
+The color changes usually begin as early as late September in the higher

 elevations of the eastern mountains and gradually progress to the west